merenlab/merenlab.org/tutorials/infant-gut/index.md

             -b IGD_MAG_00001
 ```

-Now the {% include ARTIFACT name="interactive" %} interface only displays contigs from a single {% include ARTIFACT name="bin" %}.
+Now the {% include ARTIFACT name="interactive" %} interface only displays contigs from a single bin.
 During this curation step, one can try different clustering strategies (i.e. by only relying on coverage, or only relying on sequence composition) to identify outliers and investigate carefully whether they may be contaminants.
-You can select everything, and remove those contigs you don't want to keep in the {% include ARTIFACT name="bin" %} before using the Bins panel to store your updated set of contigs in the database.
+You can select everything, and remove those contigs you don't want to keep in the bin before using the Bins panel to store your updated set of contigs in the database.

 Here is an example of MAG we had to curate (we removed three contigs):

 [![Refining_a_MAG_example.png](images/Refining_a_MAG_example.png)](images/Refining_a_MAG_example.png){:.center-img .width-50}

 {:.warning}
-Storing the refined new {% include ARTIFACT name="bin" %} in the database will modify the {% include ARTIFACT name="collection" %}, but you will need to run `anvi-summarize` if you want the summary output to also be updated.
+Storing the refined new bin in the database will modify the collection, but you will need to run `anvi-summarize` if you want the summary output to also be updated.

 This is indeed a simple example.
 But in some cases refining a given MAG can take hours.
 But this is an extremely critical step of genome-resolved metagenomics studies, especially when important claims are made based on MAGs.